BIbekBhatta17/TodoList/README.md

 Hi, I hope you are great.
 I have created some basic Todo app using react. if you are interested on react, you should walk on my code.
 Lets walk on my code. 😉

-Fistly, i created some js component including Header, Footer, MyData, MyValue,Contact, AddMyData and About.
+Firstly, i created some js component including Header, Footer, MyData, MyValue,Contact, AddMyData and About.

 First we re going to inside the Header component.
 In Header Component, i have wraped the image, ul-li tag inside the div and also in order to some styling at our header, i 've decleared the class named ->'Header'.
 Inside our css of the Header, i flexed out all    all child tag (i.e img,ul-li) horizontally so that our header looks attactive.